Person

 0%

-of users accessed the site via mobile, but their engagement time was 50% lower than desktop.
+66% of traffic was mobile, but engagement time was 50% lower than desktop.

 Form